This article has been fact checked by a Board Certified Pediatric Nurse Practitioner. Sources of information for the article are listed at the bottom.

 - If there is a group on campus for disabled students to gather and support each other, that can be a great resource.
 Anything a student can do to get more involved, be more active, and reach out will help to make college a rewarding and successful experience.

 The key is to be proactive.
-Make sure to contact the college’s office of disabled services as soon as possible and provide enough information so that there’s no question of the student’s disability.
+Make sure to contact the college’s office of disabled services as soon as possible and provide enough information so there’s no question of the student’s disability.

 All Students Can Succeed

-As you take this journey to college, be sure to remember that everyone admitted to a college program is capable of being successful.
 Having cerebral palsy does not mean that you can’t do what other students can.
 While you may have unique challenges, you are just as capable as anyone else.
 Remember that as you go on this exciting new adventure in your life.

 Lifelong Financial Assistance for Your Child's Birth Injury